 Jack’s Judging and Appraisal Career

 Jack began his judging career in 1980 when he helped form the New Jersey chapter (“Garden State Classics”) of the Classic Chevy Club International (CCCI).
-He judged at CCCI national conventions in Dearborn, Michigan in 1981 and then again in 1982 on the floor of the Superdome in New Orleans, Louisiana.
+He judged at CCCI national conventions in Dearborn, Michigan in 1981, on the floor of the Superdome in New Orleans in 1982, and in Hagerstown, Maryland in 2007.
 In 1983, Jack started judging within the VCCA as a Team Judge but quickly moved up the ranks to Team Captain, Deputy Chief Judge, Assistant Chief Judge, and then Chief Judge at VCCA National Meets.
 He was appointed to the VCCA National Judging Committee in 1999 and created the VCCA’s National Judging School curriculum before becoming VCCA’s National Judges Training Director in 2001 and presenting the VCCA Judging School all across the country during his four year tenure in this position.
 He has also judged nationally within the Chevrolet Nomad Association, the Bow Tie Chevys/Late Great Chevys/YesterYear Chevys Association, the CCCI, and the AACA.

 Even though many of Jack’s collector car appraisals have been General Motors cars and truck, he has appraised many Ford, Mopar, American Motors, foreign, modified, and customized vehicles since 2002.
 Jack’s specializes in 1964-1972 Chevrolet Chevelles, having appraised over 140 of these models, and 1955-57 Chevrolets.
 Speaking of Chevelles, Jack was engaged to perform a “forensic” appraisal on a 1970 Chevelle SS454 sport coupe, which had been gifted to the AACA Museum in Hershey, Pennsylvania, to determine its authenticity and, ultimately, donated value for tax purposes.
 As part of this appraisal, he had to examine and report on each of the cast-in and stamped-in alpha-numeric codes to verify that all of the critical components and assemblies were factory-installed.
 Jack has conducted many other “forensic” appraisals for clients, again for the purpose of authenticating a vehicle, which is particularly critical when determining its market value.
 Additionally, Jack has performed a number of pre-purchase appraisals for clients from around the United States AND across the globe, including a 1968 Shelby Mustang GT500KR two-door fastback for a buyer in New Zealand and a 1970 Pontiac Firebird Esprit two-door coupe for a buyer in London, England.

 Jack’s appraisal expertise has been recognized by the Home Office Centralized Fire and Theft Claims Unit of Nationwide Insurance Company, which has continuously engaged him since 2009 to prepare total loss valuation appraisals on late model and vintage vehicles located across the country.
-Additionally, Jack routinely performs total loss and diminished value appraisals for State Farm Insurance Company, Harleysville Insurance Company, Progressive Insurance Company, and Allstate Insurance Company.
+Additionally, Jack routinely performs total loss and diminished value appraisals for State Farm Insurance Company, Progressive Insurance Company, Government Employees Insurance Company (GEICO), and Allstate Insurance Company.

 Jack is an accomplished public speaker and regularly presents on “Insurance and Appraisals” to car clubs and other organizations.